Marie Olofsdotter

 Card Making

-Make a greeting card, a holiday card, a cherished gift for someone special.
-Learn how to make a pop-up card, a card with unique folds, and more.
-Add a tiny envelope with a se-cret message.
-Learn how to collage and embellish your card in a multitude of ways.
-As a finishing touch, create a personal message, a one-line poem.
+Make a unique greeting card, a cherished gift for someone special.
+Learn how to make a pop-up card, a card with folds, add a tiny envelope with a secret message.
+By stitching an extra page into a card, you can turn it into a fun mini-book for more space to play with.
+Embellish the card using collage, stamping, stickers, and more.
+As a finishing touch, add a quote or create a personal message, a one-line poem.

 Professional Development